s3340bei/LR1_hw1/README.md

 simulate LR(1) parser and output in a defined format

 # using example:
-ensure the grammar and testdata file is in the same folder run directly
+ensure the grammar and testdata file is in the same folder and run directly